juanmaurente/coming-soon/README.md

 ## Design Guidelines

-The design of the "Coming Soon" page strictly adheres to the color schemes, font styling, and visual elements as provided by our designers.
+The design of the "Coming Soon" page strictly adheres to the color schemes, font styling, and visual elements as provided by our designers for the app that is being developed.
 These design choices are aimed at ensuring brand consistency and a polished user experience.

 ## Getting Started